 The recommendations contained in this report are simply general guidelines for future exploration.
-A comprehensive program of surface and underground mapping together with correlation of existing diamond drilling is needed to arrive at a synthesis of all data necessary for a successful exploration program to be designed.
+A comprehensive program of mapping is needed to arrive at a synthesis of all data necessary for a successful exploration program to be designed.

 LOCATION AND ACCESS